FriendlyUser/astro-tech-blog/src/pages/posts/tech/2023/Building_Fast_and_Efficient_Web_APIs_with_FastAPI_in_Python.md

 ---
+description: In this article, we'll explore the basics of FastAPI, including how to set up a FastAPI project, define API endpoints, and use FastAPI's powerful features such as dependency injection and validation
+imgSrc: /imgs/2023/1899250612.png
+layout: '@/templates/BasePost.astro'
+pubDate: '2025-03-05T02:02:13.000Z'
+tags: []
 title: Building Fast and Efficient Web APIs with FastAPI in Python
-pubDate: "2025-03-05T02:02:13.000Z"
-description: "In this article, we'll explore the basics of FastAPI, including how to set up a FastAPI project, define API endpoints, and use FastAPI's powerful features such as dependency injection and validation"
-tags: []
-layout: "@/templates/BasePost.astro"
-imgSrc: /imgs/2023/186810635.png
 ---

 # Building Fast and Efficient Web APIs with FastAPI in Python

 FastAPI is a modern, fast, and efficient web framework for building APIs in Python.
 It is built on top of the Starlette framework and Pydantic, leveraging the latest features of the Python programming language.
 FastAPI is easy to use and provides automatic validation, serialization, and documentation for your API, making it a powerful and developer-friendly choice for building web applications.